Narniez/AI_Behaviors_Unity/README.md

 Unity project that contains levels with implemented AI behaviors on NPC's.
-This was created for personal portfolio module from Saxion University.
+Behaviors include patrolling, chasing, hiding, avoiding, flocking and more.